-Andre Luciano enters his thirteenth year as Northern Arizona University head women’s soccer coach and will look to lead the Lumberjacks back to the top of the Big Sky Conference after a two-year hiatus from the conference tournament with an experienced roster in 2013.
+Andre Luciano enters his 15th year as Northern Arizona University head women’s soccer coach and will look to build off an exceptional display of coaching in 2014 as he led the Lumberjacks to a Big Sky Conference Championship and an NCAA apperance for the first time since 2009.
 Luciano possesses a wealth of coaching experience from the intercollegiate level to club soccer coupled with a successful collegiate career at Indiana University that resulted in two conference championships and a NCAA Final Four appearance.
-Throughout his term, Luciano has shown an ability to master the coaching landscape.

-Over his past 12 years leading the program, Luciano has developed 89 All-Big Sky performers while 117 players have been named to the Big Sky All-Academic Team, and 196 have earned Golden Eagle Scholar-Athlete Awards for academic and athletic success.
-Twenty-six of the 29 players on the roster received the Golden Eagle Award last season.
-Also in 2012, the Lumberjacks received the NSCAA Team Academic Award for the 10th year in a row, posting an impressive team grade-point-average of 3.23 for the 2011-12 academic year.
+Over his past 14 years leading the program, Luciano has developed 98 All-Big Sky performers while 128 players have been named to the Big Sky All-Academic Team, and 251 have been recipients for the Golden Eagle Scholar-Athlete Award that recognizes academic and athletic success.

 In 2010, Luciano guided his squad to their first-ever regular season Big Sky title, but ultimately fell short of their third straight NCAA Women’s College Cup appearance when they were defeated by Sacramento State 1-0 in the Big Sky Conference final.
 NAU finished the 2010 season with a 12-4-3 overall record and 6-0-1 during the conference regular season, their first unbeaten conference record in program history.
 The 12 wins matched the school record for wins in a season set in 2008 and their .711 winning percentage set a new school record.
 The Lumberjacks also posted a school record 12 game unbeaten streak, one shy of the Big Sky mark, and a school and conference record six game shutout streak that covered a span of 569 minutes and 2 seconds.

 In 2008, Luciano led the women’s soccer team to its first Big Sky Conference Championship in the program’s 12th year of Division I competition.
-As the conference champion, NAU was an automatic qualifier for the 2008 NCAA Women’s College Cup, its first appearance in school history.
+NAU was an automatic qualifier for the 2008 NCAA Women’s College Cup-its first appearance in school history.
 The women were defeated by No. 2 Portland in the opening round, but went 12-7-3 overall setting a school record for wins in a season (12) and best winning percentage (.614).
 The Lumberjacks set or tied 16 school and stadium records and broke two Big Sky Conference records for assists in a game (14) and points (32).

 In addition, Luciano mentored future Hall of Fame selection Cee Cee Odorfer to Big Sky Co-Offensive Player of the Year honors and her third straight All-Big Sky first team selection.
 Odorfer broke school records for points in a season (28), career assist (18), and game-winning goals (13).
 Also in 2008, Luciano tutored freshman Jenna Samora to Big Sky Newcomer of the Year honors.